 Adjusting the settings for your meeting

-In the Meetings > Settings tab, you will find the following the following sections for adjusting the module's settings:
+In the Appointments > Settings tab, you will find the following sections for adjusting the module's settings.

 Location options